gford1000-go/http/README.md

 Installing and building the library
 ===================================

-This project requires Go 1.14.2
+This project requires Go 1.21.1 or later.

 To use this package in your own code, install it using `go get`: